monolifed/theme16/README.md

 -- values greater than 1 increase the saturation (at 2 it becomes 1)
 --config.theme_saturation = 0.95 -- overall saturation
 --config.theme_lightness  = 0.90 -- overall lightness
+config.theme_name = "edge-dark" -- name of the theme

--- If the following list is set it will on use it --config.theme_list = {"edge dark", "edge light"}
+-- It can also be a table.
+Then the first one is set and the list will be used to cycle through --config.theme_name = {"edge dark", "edge light"}
--- Otherwise, if the following is true it will use scheme_list.lua.
---config.theme_usefile  = true
+-- Otherwise, if the following is true, config.theme_listfile will be used to cycle through -- (config.theme_listfile defaults to "scheme_list.lua" in the plugin's directory) --config.theme_usefile  = true
--- Otherwise, a list is generated
--- And, if the following is true, it will be saved as scheme_list.lua --config.theme_savefile = true config.theme_name = "edge-dark" -- name of the theme
+-- Otherwise, a list will be generated from the files in config.theme_dir -- (config.theme_dir defaults to "schemes/" in the plugin's directory) -- And, if the following is true, generated list will be saved as config.theme_listfile --config.theme_savefile = true

 -- dynamically load a theme
 keymap.add { ["alt+home"] = "theme:change" }